Skip to main content

 Sisal Quality

-All bristle dartboards are made from sisal fibres—natural plant material that self-heals when darts are removed.
-The quality and origin of the sisal varies between manufacturers.
+All bristle dartboards are made from sisal fibres, a natural plant material that self-heals when darts are removed.
+The quality and origin of sisal varies between manufacturers.
 East African (Kenyan) sisal is used in premium boards from Winmau and One80.
 Madagascan sisal is used in the Target TOR.
-African sisal is the general term you’ll see on mid-range boards from various manufacturers.
+African sisal is the general term on mid-range boards.
+Higher sisal density means the board holds darts more securely, recovers from impacts more effectively, and lasts longer under heavy use.

 Wire Construction